 We recommend ground mounting your solar system when one or more of the above conditions apply.
 In moving to a more open space, we find more design freedom because we are free from some of the constraints and limitations of your roof.
 We can better optimize solar energy output and lifelong system efficiency.
 The solar energy system can be sized and oriented most effectively.
 The Exact Solar approach to ground mounted solar energy system design focuses on certain benefits:

-Target the highest production — We will consider the opportunity to increase the number of solar panels that are typically limited by available space in rooftop solar energy designs.
+We will consider the opportunity to increase the number of solar panels that are typically limited by available space in rooftop solar energy designs.

-Find the best overall performance for the cost — Once we have the added flexibility from a ground mounted design, we are able to balance the above benefits to find the sweet spots and best options to give you the most dependable performance for your dollar.
+Once we have the added flexibility from a ground mounted design, we are able to balance the above benefits to find the sweet spots and best options to give you the most dependable performance for your dollar.

 Even more exciting is that with the added flexibility we can offer you new and more efficient technology like single-axis tracking.
 A single-axis tracking system slowly pivots the solar panel arrays on one axis to follow the sun in the sky each day.
 Depending on location and conditions, we can design a system that provides up to 25% more output from the same solar panel array.
 Or, we can simply reduce the number of panels to deliver the same power as a static, but larger, ground mount or rooftop mounted solar energy system would deliver.